intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 of sending the liaison message.

 ## Level of Consensus

-There are different reason for an IETF group to send a liaison statement to another organization such as

-* A working group might request additional information for another organization, for example, to resolve an impasse (i.e., don't waste time arguing over what the real meaning or intent of another SDOs document is, just ask the other SDO and base further work on the "official" answer).
-* A working group might request comments for a document under development in the IETF that would benefit from the input of experts in another relevant SDO, consortium, or forum.
-Generally, this is done before the text is "fully cooked" so that input from experts in another organization can be included in the final result.
-* In the case of overlapping or related work in another organization, a request could be made that the other organization change something to align with the IETF work.
-* A request could be made for another organization to start a new work item (on behalf of IETF).
-* A request could be made for another organization to stop a work item (presumably because it overlaps or conflicts with other work in the IETF).

-Further, a group might reply to an incoming liaison statement, as in more detail discussed in the next section, however, of course the same requirements on consensus and approval as discussed in this section are applied.

 A liaison statement does not automatically imply any level on consensus and as such it is the responsibility of the chairs or responsible AD to